-What is Quality Assurance (QA) and Quality Control (QC)?
+What is Pharmaceutical Quality Assurance and Quality Control?

 What are the typical roles within Quality Assurance and Quality Control?